gallenc/opennms-tutorials-1/session3/README.md

 ## Introduction

 In [Session 2](../session2/README.md) we saw how to create an event and alarm definition using an unformatted OpenNMS event from an unknown trap.
-In this session we will do a worked example using the manufactures published SNMP MIBS.
+In this session we will attempt a worked example using a manufactures published SNMP MIBS.

 ![alt text](../session3/images/MotorwayCamera.jpg "Figure MotorwayCamera.jpg")